A Hitman Jake story by Preston Pairo

 “Full price it is then,” Benny agreed, nodding toward Greta, who Jake promptly shot dead.

-As Benny’s wife landed alongside Ivan, the rich man’s sobbing daughter realized he was glaring at her disdainfully.
+As Benny’s wife landed alongside Ivan, the rich man’s sobbing daughter realized her father was glaring at her disdainfully.
 “Daddy, please!
 No!
 I’m sorry, Daddy.
 I’m sorry.
 I won’t ever do it again.”